Importance of Display Contrast Measurement in Cockpit Instrumentation

 Interior of a modern space capsule

 Cockpit instrumentation in the aerospace industry has evolved over the past decades.
-In the past, control panels had backlit gauges, switches, and knobs, where now you are more likely to see an array of flat panel screens.
-There must be a consistent light and color emitting from these panels to reduce eyestrain, ease interpretation of data, and decrease distractions.
-In addition, they are comfortable to view equally in daylight and as well as night.
+In the past, control panels had backlit gauges, switches, and knobs, whereas now, you are more likely to see an array of flat panel screens.
+There must be consistent light and color emitting from these panels to reduce eyestrain, ease the interpretation of data, and decrease distractions.
+In addition, they are comfortable to view equally in daylight and as well as at night.
 Two key measurements are Luminance (a measure of brightness) and Display Contrast (the ratio between light and dark).

 Luminance (Brightness) is a photometric measure of the luminous intensity per unit area of light traveling in a given direction.
-Brightness is defined as the luminance of the brightest component (white color) and is measured in candela per square meter (cd/m2 = nit) or foot-lamberts (1fL=3.426 nits).
-Typically, display luminance varies from 100 nits, found in most office monitors, up to 1000 nits front projection systems.
+Brightness is defined as the luminance of the brightest component (white color) and measured in candela per square meter (cd/m2 = nit) or foot-lamberts (1fL=3.426 nits).
+Typically, display luminance varies from 100 nits in most office monitors up to 1000 nits in front projection systems.

 There are varieties of units used for luminance.
 In most countries, the most common unit for luminance is candela/square meter (cd/m2).
 However, in the U.S., the most common unit is the foot-lambert (fL); 1 foot-lambert (fL) equals 1/π candela/square foot, or 3.426 cd/m2.
 Professionals in the industry often use the term nit (nt).
 1 nit unit is equivalent to 1 cd/m2.

-To measure luminance you can use a luminance meter such as the LS-150 or LS-160.
+You can use a luminance meter such as the LS-150 or LS-160 to measure luminance.

-Display Contrast is the ratio between the brightest colors (in most cases white) and the darkest color (in most cases black) that the monitor is capable of producing.
-Where there is no industry standard in measuring contrast the generally accepted process is to measure parts of a screen and either take the average or highest white and the average or lowest black and express it in ratio form bright:dark.
-As an example, if a screen has bright luminance of 150 nits and a dark luminance of 1 nit the contrast ratio would be shown as 150:1.
+Display Contrast is the ratio between the brightest colors (in most cases white) and the darkest color (in most cases black) that the monitor can produce.
+Where there is no industry standard in measuring contrast, the generally accepted process is to measure parts of a screen and either take the average or highest white and the average or lowest black and express it in ratio form bright:dark.
+For example, if a screen has a bright luminance of 150 nits and a dark luminance of 1 nit, the contrast ratio would be 150:1.

-A display’s contrast ratio is one of the most important measurements of performance.
-In addition, it will be the most noticeable difference between two displays in a side-by-side comparison.
+A display’s contrast ratio is one of the most important performance measurements.
+In addition, it will be the most noticeable difference between the two displays in a side-by-side comparison.

 Privacy Preference Center